-Limit TV hours.
+- Limit TV hours.
+How much screen time for kids is a question that parents often ask.
 Make it a house rule of “No TV for more than 2 hours”.
 You can tell the kids to choose the time slot (preferably after their meal, homework) and stick to the rule of “I refuse to be a couch potato”.

 - Favorite comedy opera?
 It can wait or catch a repeat on weekends.
 But say No to the TV during mealtimes.
 As a family, there is a lot to catch up on than viewing those predictable twists and turns on the TV.

 - If you set strict TV hrs during weekdays, then keep the weekends exceptional.
 Let them catch up on noon shows while doing some fun activities like painting, clay modeling or even helping you set the table.You can shape your children’s screen time positively in these ways.